Which Wellness Core RawRev Recipes Get

 From here, the list goes on to include a number of other items.

-Next, we note the inclusion of salmon oil.
-Salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
+Next, we find salmon oil, which is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.